namolnad/solid_log/README.md

 ## Architecture

-SolidLog uses a modular, three-gem architecture with a two-table storage pattern:
+SolidLog uses a modular, three-gem architecture with a two-table storage pattern and flexible processing options:

 ```
 ┌─────────────────────────────────────────────────────────┐